catseye/The-Dossier/article/Some Notes on Drawing.md

 called "the queen and the servant of the sciences", because it is both fantastically useful to each branch of science individually, and grandly unifying to the sciences.
 Perhaps we could say something similar for drawing, that drawing is the queen and servant of the arts.
-Not just practice and preparatory sketches for paintings, but also architectural drawings, dance diagrams, set designs, fashion drawings...
+Not just thumbnail sketches and underdrawings for paintings, but also architectural drawings, dance diagrams, set designs, fashion drawings...

 Methods of Drawing
 ------------------